typelevel/frameless/README.md

 ```bash
 sbt new imarios/frameless.g8
 ```

 Typing `sbt console` inside your project will bring up a shell with Frameless and all its dependencies loaded (including Spark).

+## Need help?

+Feel free to messages us on our [gitter](https://gitter.im/typelevel/frameless) channel for any issues/questions.

 ## Development
 We require at least *one* sign-off (thumbs-up, +1, or similar) to merge pull requests.
 The current maintainers